 Speaking at Occupy Wall Street in 2011, philosopher Slavoj Zizek claimed:

 “It’s easy to imagine the end of the world… but we cannot imagine the end of capitalism.
 So what are we doing here?”

 Making Futures 3: Interfaces between craft knowledge and design: new opportunities for social innovation and sustainable practice

-MAKING FUTURES 3 builds on the success of the previous (2009 & 2011) international research conferences and will be held on Thursday 26 and Friday 27 September within the magnificently sited Mount Edgecumbe estate on the River Tamar opposite the city of Plymouth, Devon, UK.
+Making Futures 2013 builds upon the success of the previous (2009 and 2011) international research conferences, and will be held on Thursday 26 and Friday 27 September 2013 within the magnificently sited Mount Edgcumbe estate on the River Tamar opposite the city of Plymouth, Devon, UK.

 Making Futures 3 aims to bring together an international cast of practitioners, academics, curators, campaigners, activists, and representatives from associated organisations and agencies, to investigate contemporary craft as a 'change agent' within 21st century society - particularly in relation to global environmental and sustainability issues, socially embedded practices and social innovation.
 The conference is intended to provide an inclusive platform and there will be a diverse range of contributions representing the wide interest in the field.
 Independent craft practitioners have a vital contribution to make to the conference and we want to encourage them to add their voice to the debate.
 Yet we are well aware that the fee we must charge to cover a project such as this can mean that practitioners who do not enjoy the institutional support of a College or University might find themselves excluded on cost grounds.
 Furthermore, that some independent practitioners who might have important contributions to make might feel intimidated by the format and inhibited from participating on these grounds.